Grimsby District Light Railway: The line's evolution

 This industrial development had consequences for the GDLR's conventional line besides the upturn in rail traffic.
-The huge growth in road traffic - from near zero - by lorries and employees put pressure on the level crossings.
+The huge growth in road traffic – from near zero – by lorries and employees put pressure on the level crossings.
 This, together with the specific example of an accident on 7 April 1954 when a light engine collided with a van at Kiln Lane level crossing, resulted in the crossings adjacent to Kiln Lane and Great Coates tramcar halts having signalling and lifting barriers installed and the lineside electricity cables being buried.
-The signalling introduced on both the electric and the conventional line was two aspect - red and white.
+The signalling introduced on both the electric and the conventional line was two aspect – red and white.

-Speed limits - a blanket 25 mph by virtue of its status as a light railway - have often been reduced to 10 mph near crossings or because of poor track conditions.
+Speed limits – a blanket 25 mph by virtue of its status as a light railway – have often been reduced to 10 mph near crossings or because of poor track conditions.

 The 1953 East Coast floods disrupted the electric tramway, with the GDLR's conventional line proving invaluable to ferry men and materials to effect repairs.

 The line today has found occasional use for passenger diversions and enthusiasts' specials, as well as continuing to see occasional freight to and from Immingham, light movements for driver training, and engineering trains.

 Relationship with the electric tramway

-On 1 July 1961 the electric tramway closed, thereby depriving the GDLR's conventional line of an occasional traffic - transporting major items, notably tramcars, to and from the tramway's Pyewipe car sheds for heavy maintenance or repair.
+On 1 July 1961 the electric tramway closed, thereby depriving the GDLR's conventional line of an occasional traffic – transporting major items, notably tramcars, to and from the tramway's Pyewipe car sheds for heavy maintenance or repair.
 This was always a challenge, as there never was any physical connection between the tramway and any other line, but a track at the shed was adjacent to the GDLR conventional line, so cars and other large items were craned over from one to the other.
 After the Second World War, when the expansion of industry on the Humber Bank was bringing unprecedented usage to both the conventional and electric lines, surplus tramcars were bought first from Newcastle Corporation then from Gateshead Tramways.
 The Newcastle cars were transshipped without mishap, but when the Gateshead cars were being lifted over in 1951 a crane toppled onto one, damaging it beyond repair before it turned a wheel in Lincolnshire.

 The death-throes of the electric line led to two recorded, public, suggestions being made that passenger services be run along the GDLR's conventional line.
-On 16 March 1955 The BTC Chairman, Sir Brian Robertson, visited and in a speech said that the Commission would consider running DMUs or, astonishingly, EMUs along the line if the tramway closed, but that this would only be feasible if a direct road between Grimsby and Immingham was not going to happen.
+On 16 March 1955 The British Transport Commission chairman, Sir Brian Robertson, visited and in a speech said that the commission would consider running diesel multiple units (DMUs) or, astonishingly, electrical multiple units along the line if the tramway closed, but that this would only be feasible if a direct road between Grimsby and Immingham was not going to happen.
 The politicking reappeared on 29 December 1960 when British Railways announced that if their application to withdraw the tramway was refused they would run a DMU service on the GDLR conventional line, competing with Grimsby Council's bus service.
 The council subsequently withdrew its objection to closing the tramway.